 Fall is near, and I am so excited about creating new decor for the season.
 I’ve seen a lot of things done with the pumpkin wreaths on Pinterest.
-They are all so cute, and I couldn’t wait to make one with my own twist!
+They are all so cute, and I couldn’t wait to make a Dollar Tree pumpkin wreath with my own twist!

 - pumpkin wreath form (Dollar Tree)

-- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for double doors, or indoor decor for about $6) from Dollar Tree
+- pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for about $6) from Dollar Tree.
+These mini pumpkins are as close as I could find on Amazon.

-- pack of pumpkin picks in a pack of 10
+- one pack of pumpkin picks in a pack of 10

 - fabric from Hobby Lobby- I chose orange buffalo check.
 I bought a yard because it was half off along with all other fall fabric.
 You’ll only use about a quarter.